DRAWINGS OF WILLIAM BRICE

 Brice Drawing by the Decade

 Decade by decade, Brice’s drawings reveal a deeply personal and emotional journey in addition to an artistic one.
 Early depictions of nude, female figures have a classical, romantic tinge.
-These are followed by luscious and erotic nudes that then become more emotionally discomfited.
+Luscious, erotic nudes that follow them, which are often melancholy and more discomfited.
 In the 1970’s the imagery took a dramatic turn, strongly influenced by his Greek travels.
 In response, Brice developed a new vocabulary for these figures: abstracted icons that communicate relationships, theories, and philosophies.
 He continued to distill these motifs for the rest of his life, reducing, simplifying, “focusing on its essence” as Suzanne Muchnic said in an ARTnews review, 2011.

-Drawings from over his long career provide a clear through-line that tracks Brice’s work as a whole: primarily representational drawings followed by non-literal, abstracted images populated by iconography relating to classical motifs.
-And the winding road between these two points lasts over 70 years.
+Drawings from over his long career provide a clear through-line that tracks Brice’s work as a whole: primarily from his early representational drawings to his non-literal, abstracted images populated by iconography relating to classical motifs in Bric’es mature period.
+The winding road between these two alpha and omega points spaned over 70 years.